MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 \subsubsection{Partial Attention Module}

-Employing self-attention in the final layer of MPAC provides an effective method to capture discriminative features and global dependencies.
-This approach not only facilitates spatial information interaction but also expands the effective receptive field of the model.
-An appropriately designed attention mechanism significantly enhances segmentation precision for multi-scale cloud clusters in ground-based imagery.
+In the final layer of MPAC, to adaptively capture global semantic dependencies, we propose ParAM that adopts a “split-and-process” strategy consistent with the design philosophy of ParCM and ParSM.

+As illustrated in Fig.~\ref{fig_2} (f), we first split the input feature map.
+The sub-feature $X_{sec}$ is processed by our proposed Softmax-like Linear Attention (SLA) (The subsequent text will provide a comprehensive description) to focus on extracting long-range contextual dependencies.
+Finally, the outputs from two branches are concatenated.

-Vision Transformer (ViT), a prominent research focus in computer vision, utilizes softmax attention as its core operator.
-Although ViTs demonstrate superior performance in semantic segmentation tasks, including ground-based cloud segmentation, they suffer from quadratic computational complexity $O$ ($N^{2}$) relative to input sequence length $N$, resulting in prohibitive computational costs.
-Linear attention mechanism addresses this limitation by reformulating the computation order of Query-Key-Value ($Q$, $K$, and $V$) operations and eliminating softmax, thereby reducing complexity to $O$ ($N$).
+An appropriately designed attention mechanism in ParAM significantly enhances segmentation precision for multi-scale cloud clusters.
+ViTs suffer from quadratic computational complexity $O$ ($N^{2}$) relative to input sequence length $N$\cite{ViT}.
+Linear attention addresses this limitation by reformulating the computation order of Query-Key-Value operations and eliminating softmax, thereby reducing complexity to $O$($N$) \cite{LinearA}.
 However, this efficiency gain comes at the expense of substantial performance degradation.

-Inspired by MALA, we introduce an amplitude-aware mechanism into the computation logic of the linear attention, proposing a novel Softmax-like Linear Attention (SLA) mechanism.
-SLA preserves the amplitude propagation capability characteristic of softmax attention while maintaining linear complexity, thereby emulating the dynamic distribution properties of conventional attention scores.
-When integrated into the ParAM as a replacement for standard self-attention, SLA effectively combines the high expressiveness of softmax attention with the computational efficiency of linear attention, achieving dual advantages in performance and complexity.
+Inspired by MALA \cite{MALA}, we introduce an amplitude-aware mechanism into the computation logic of the linear attention, proposing a novel Softmax-like Linear Attention mechanism.
+SLA preserves the amplitude propagation capability characteristic of softmax attention.